invictatouch/website/content/league.md

 The 2024 Canterbury Summer League will run weekly from Wednesday 15th May until Wednesday 10th July inclusive, with a free practice and coaching session for all teams on Wednesday 8th May.

-This is a mixed gender 6-a-side competition with a strict maximum of four male players per team on the field at any time (therefore effectively a minimum of two female players &mdash; teams without enough female players will be required to play with fewer than six players).
+This is a mixed gender six-a-side competition with a strict maximum of four male players per team on the field at any time (so effectively a minimum of two female players).
 Unlimited substitutions are allowed and teams may have up to 14 players for a match.
 The minimum age for players is 14.